-In December 2010, the IASB issued amendments to IAS 12 "Income Taxes" (not yet endorsed) providing practical guidance for the measurement for deferred tax relating to an asset by introducing the presumption that recovery of the carrying amount of an asset will normally be through sale.
+In December 2010, the IASB issued amendments to IAS 12 "Income Taxes" providing practical guidance for the measurement for deferred tax relating to an asset by introducing the presumption that recovery of the carrying amount of an asset will normally be through sale.
 Respective amendments supersede SIC 21 "Income Taxes - Recovery of Revalued Non Depreciable Assets".
-The Company will apply those amendments for annual periods beginning on 1 January 2012.
+The amendments were endorsed in December 2012 and are applicable for annual periods beginning 1 January 2013.